 - Why did you decide to have a [long, short] engagement?

-- Did your parents approve of the match?
+- Did your parents or friends approve of the match?
 Why or why not?

 - How many people attended your wedding?